0xsuryansh/searchNBAMonorepo/README.md

-This is commit Merge pull request #27 from Saif807380/update-tokenizer
+This is commit [training-data-creation]| Remove toLower from funnel_name to generate correct training data

-Improved query tokenizer